 ASAN 462 Contested Issues in Contemporary Japan (3) Familiarizes students with public discourse in Japan by analyzing key current issues widely debated in the Japanese media and in public forums in light of their political, historical, cultural, social and economic contexts.
 A-F only.
-Pre: 201, 202, 312, 320J, ANTH 483, ANTH 484, ECON 317, POLS 307H, SOC 357, or upper level undergraduate standing; or consent.
+Pre: 312 or any of 320J, ANTH 483, ANTH 484, ECON 317, POLS 307H, SOC 357, or knowledge of Japan with consent.
 DS

 ASAN 463 Gender Issues in Asian Society (3) Construction of gender identities in contemporary Asia.
 How these interface with other aspects of social difference and inequality (e.g., with class, religion, ethnicity).
-Pre: 201 and 202, or any WS course; or consent.
 (Cross-listed as WS 463) DS

 ASAN 469 Ethnic Diversity in China (3) Surveying Tibetans, Mongols, Manchus, Muslims, and other minorities, as well as analyzing the nature of minority/majority identity in China from an anthropological perspective.
-Pre: 201 and 202, or consent.
 DS

 ASAN 470 Sustainable Development in East Asia (3) Interdisciplinary investigation of development in East Asia is an urgent issue.
 Status and role of Asian business; current technological, economic, and financial developments; impact on world economy.
-Pre: 201, 312, or BUS 314; or consent.
+A-F only.
 (Cross-listed as FIN 470)

 ASAN 474 Transnational Chinese Popular Culture (3) Survey of contemporary Chinese popular entertainment forms that are produced and appreciated transnationally.
 Examples include martial arts genres, kung fu films, commercial novels, ballroom dancing, karaoke culture, music videos and rock music.
 Material will be selected based upon availability and readings will include critical essays from the fields of popular culture, media studies, and literary criticism.
 Pre: any 300- or 400-level DL or DH course.
 (Cross-listed as EALL 474) DH

 ASAN 480 Culture and Economy of Southeast Asia (3) An exploration of the cultural and economic development of the countries of Southeast Asia from early times to the present day, with an emphasis on the effects of outside influences.
-Pre: 201 and 202, or consent.
 DH